mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 Monero is fully supported by MMGen Wallet.

-Make sure that [Monerod][M] is installed and running and that `monero-wallet-rpc` is located in your executable path.
+Make sure that [Monerod][M] is installed and running on your online machine and that `monero-wallet-rpc` is installed to your executable path on both online and offline machines.

 <a id="a_xmr_req">Install the Python XMR requirements:</a>